 This item asks about your workforce capability and capacity needs, how you meet those needs to accomplish your organization’s work, and how you ensure a supportive work climate.
 The aim is to build an effective environment for accomplishing your work and supporting your workforce.

-Change management.
-Change management is a process that involves transformational organizational change controlled and sustained by leaders.
+Workforce change.
+Managing change for your workforce involves organizational change controlled and sustained by leaders.
 It requires dedication, involvement of faculty and staff at all levels, and constant communication.
-Transformational change is strategy-driven and stems from the top of the organization.
+Change is strategy-driven and stems from the top of the organization.
 Its origin may be needs identified within the organization, and it requires the active engagement of the whole organization.

 Workforce support.
 Most organizations, regardless of size, have many opportunities to support their workforce.
-Some examples of services, facilities, activities, and other opportunities are personal and career counseling; career development and employability services; recreational or cultural activities; on‐site health care and other assistance; formal and informal recognition; non‐work‐related education; child and elder care; special leave for family responsibilities and community service; flexible work hours and benefits packages; outplacement services; and retiree benefits, including ongoing access to services.
+Some examples of services, facilities, activities, and other opportunities are flexible work hours, workplaces, and benefits packages; child and elder care; special leave for family responsibilities and community service; personal and career counseling; career development and employability services; recreational or cultural activities; on-site health care and other assistance; formal and informal recognition; non-work-related education; outplacement services; and retiree benefits, including ongoing access to services.

 This item asks about your systems for managing workforce performance and developing your workforce members to enable and encourage all of them to contribute effectively and to the best of their ability.
 These systems are intended to foster high performance, to address your core competencies, and to help accomplish your action plans and ensure your organization’s success now and in the future.